mturley/PhraseCards/docs/ideas.md

 - gameHelpForum - a site that helps or gives suggestions on how to help or improve game expirience (Pippin)
 - lifeTracker - web app that times what you have done everyday and makes stats on it.
 (Daniel)

+-Telephone Pictionary - A combination of the two popular party games Pictionary and Telephone, best for 4 or more players.
+Me and Dsu have run this at various parties, and it's always a hit. http://derailedtelephonepictionary.wordpress.com/what-is-telephone-pictionary/ for the rules (Sean + DSu)

  Pippin vote-  I like Daniel's idea as well as the original mad lib idea